The Logical Theory of Canonical Maps: The Elements & Distinctions Analysis of the Morphisms, Duality, Canonicity, and Universal Constructions in Set: Elements Distinctions Analysis

 In the dual algebra of partitions $\Pi\left( U\right) $ on $U$ (i.e., the lattice of partitions on $U$ enriched with the implication operation on partitions\footnote{In \cite{ell:intropartitions}, the partition algebra was defined as the partition lattice enriched with the implication and nand operations on partitions.
 But for purposes of comparisons with Boolean or Heyting algebras, it suffices to consider only the implication in addition to the join and meet.
 In any case, this does not affect the analysis here where the lattice structure suffices.}), the partial order is the refinement relation between partitions and it induces a canonical map using refinement.
 A \textit{partition} $\pi=\left\{ B,B^{\prime},...\right\} $ on a set $U$ is a set of non-empty subsets of $U$ (called \textit{blocks}, $B,B^{\prime},...$) that are mutually exclusive (i.e., disjoint) and jointly exhaustive (i.e., whose union is $U$).
 It might be noticed that the empty set $\emptyset$, which has no nonempty subsets, is the empty partition on $U=\emptyset$ .\footnote{Thanks to Paul Blain Levy and Alex Simpson for emphasizing to me the role of empty partition for the consistent development of the whole theory, e.g., as the inverse-image partition on the domain of the empty function $\emptyset\rightarrow Y$.} One could also define a partition on $U$ as the set of inverse-images $f^{-1}\left( y\right) \subseteq U$ for $y\in f\left( U\right) $ for any \textit{function} $f:U\rightarrow Y$ with domain $U$.
-This definition does not mention the subsets $f^{-1}\left( y\right) $ being jointly exhaustive or mutually exclusive because those properties follow from the definition of a function.
-The union of the inverse images is all of $U$ since a function transmits elements and the inverse images are disjoint because a function reflects distinctions.
-The empty partition on $U=\emptyset$ is then the inverse-image partition of the empty function $\emptyset \rightarrow Y$.
+The empty partition on $U=\emptyset$ is then the inverse-image partition of the empty function $\emptyset\rightarrow Y$.